| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 can make sense of his or her own life, and share that understanding

+with others.
 Many theorists have posited that the notion of 'story'

 is embedded into our DNA and the common elements of story